 The 2022/2023 field work was funded via the Department of Conservation's Conservation Services Programme (CSP project POP2022-08).
 This is partially funded through a levy on the quota holders of relevant commercial fish stocks, so we thank the fishing industry for their contribution.
 Cameras were provided by the Department of Conservation.
-We thank Ros Cole, Sharon Trainor, Janice Kevern, James Ware, Stephen Horne, Kat Manno and Mel Young from the Department of Conservation for their help with organization, equipment, transport and quarantine checks.
+We thank Ros Cole, Sharon Trainor, Janice Kevern, James Ware and Stephen Horne from the Department of Conservation for their help with organization, equipment, transport and quarantine checks.
+Johannes Fischer provided useful comments on an earlier draft of this report.
 We are most grateful to Steve Kafka and the crew of Evohe for safe passage to and from the island.